 Then you will make a plan for dealing with the other issues and start working toward resolution.
 In each session, the mediator will take careful notes and will follow up with any Agreements you reached or action items/tasks you agreed to before the next session.
 Depending on the complexity of the issues in your case, this may take one or two sessions, or it may take several more.
 If Hello Divorce is also preparing your divorce documents, you will agree about when and how that process will be initiated (if it hasn’t been already).

 Step 3: Finalize Agreements

 Once you have resolved your issue(s), the mediator will put all of the Agreements in writing for your review and signatures.
 This may be your Judgment of Dissolution or an interim or post-Judgment Stipulation and Order.
 Once approved by the Judge, your written Agreement will become an Order of the Court.

 Mediation is a cooperative process that is right for couples who share the same goal -– to reach a resolution.
 That doesn’t mean you agree (yet) about every issue and it definitely doesn’t mean mediation is an easy or unemotional process.
 It doesn’t even mean that you like each other anymore.
 But it does mean that you both believe there is a better way to divorce than fighting in court and letting a judge make decisions for you.

-Whether you are just getting started with your divorce process and want help preparing your documents and navigating negotiations, or you have already initiated your divorce and you and your ex have reached an impasse about an issue, our Mediator can help you and your ex to move toward resolution.
+Whether you are just getting started with your divorce process and want help preparing your documents and navigating negotiations, or you have already initiated your divorce and you and your ex have reached an impasse about an issue, we can help you and your ex to move toward resolution.